Aphilosopher30/fetch_rewards/README.md

 ------

-C. _List Payer Balances:_ This provides a JSON object that lists each payer, and how and how many points the user currently has from that payer.
+C. _List Payer Balances:_ This provides a JSON object that lists each payer, and how many points the user currently has from that payer.
 It does not require any input in the body.

   URL: ```get '/user/payers'```